- Date : 14/06/2020

 A term insurance policy lapses if the premium payment stops.
 Stopping premium payment is risky because of risk cover ceases.
 By knowing the pros and cons of a term plan, you will be able to make an informed decision about whether or not you should surrender your term policy.
 Besides, you will also know all about term insurance meaning, what is term insurance, when to buy one and so on.
 Cost-wise there are no complications or disadvantages to surrendering a term plan.

 If you stop paying the premium for a ULIP policy, the policy lapses and the fund value, minus some charges, move to a discontinuance fund for the remainder of the five years.
-It continues to earn 3.5% per annum during its stint at the discontinuance fund.
-A discontinuance charge and fund management charge are applicable in such a case.
+It continues to earn 3.5% per annum during its stint till five years are completed, at the discontinuance fund.
+A discontinuance charge starting from Rs 6000 for discontinuation in the first year to Rs 2000 for discontinuation in the fourth may be applicable.
+A fund management charge not exceeding 0.5% per annum will also applicable, deducted on an annual basis.
 However, no such charges are applicable if you stop paying the premium after the lock-in period.

 Before you surrender a policy, it is important to take a step back and consider the purpose for which you took the cover in the first place.
 Ideally, if you are letting that cover go, you must have an alternate plan to meet the desired target or purpose.
 For example, if it is an education plan for your child, it would be ideal if you have another plan to build the fund your child’s higher education.
 Besides, you will also have to consider the financial implications of surrendering the insurance policy.
 Have a look at how life insurance can support your long-term goals before you surrender your policy.